Everything we do is made possible through partnerships. Together our goal is to not only transform the South Plains but to transform the world.

 We help to make service easy by connecting businesses with local agencies needing volunteer and other support.
 We offer presentations on volunteering and community engagement, volunteer matching services to help employees find their best fit, and help companies create employee volunteer programs.
 We also offer extensive leadership programming for young professionals wanting to make an impact and for teams that want to become more high performing.

-Email Amanda McAfee to find out about business partner opportunities.
+Email Trevor Chilton to find out about business partner opportunities.

 The goal of the Youth in Service Program is to build the next generation of community leaders by recognizing young people for the service they provide and by giving them training and support to develop service programs in their schools.